 This day, we ask that you would look with favor on President-elect Donald J. Trump.
 Protect him and keep his family safe.
 Grant to him equal doses of courage and humility.
 Guide him as he makes countless decisions.
 Give him wisdom and mercy.
 Enable him to find the right words: good words, true words, healing words.

 Our country’s differences and divisions are vast.
 Deliver us, loving God, from rancor and cynicism.
 Forgive our sins.
 Encourage us to kindness.
 Teach us to mend the tattered places in this society.
 Give us hope and holy perspective for the living of these days.

-Tender Creator, in some ways -- important ways -- we all want the same things.
+Tender Creator, in some ways – important ways – we all want the same things.
 We want opportunity.
 We want fairness from our government.
 We want safety.
 We want order.
 We want clean water and fresh air.
 We want to come home at night, feeling like we are making progress, like we are part of something bigger than ourselves, like we matter.
-W
+We all want to matter.